wburkle11/USRA/README.md

 # USRA
-Code that was written for the "Quantum-Compatible Machine Learning Model for Wildfire Forecasting" project carried out with USRA.
+Code that was written for "Quantum-Compatible Machine Learning Model for Wildfire Forecasting"